Introduction: Scope, Audience, and Why Material Participation Matters

 Here’s how experienced investors layer these tools:

 - Use cost segregation to front-load depreciation and create large losses.
+Losses must be determined using a reasonable method for grouping activities and identifying each income producing activity.

 - Reclassify the activity as non-passive through material participation.